 As the global pandemic of the COVID-19 (Coronavirus) continues to develop, data centers play a critical role in maintaining a safe and secure digital infrastructure during this uncertain time.
-As data centers protect their employees, customers, facilities and mission-critical workloads, they are also handling an influx of traffic as more customers move their daily operations online and employees transition to remote work environments.
+While data centers protect their employees, customers, facilities and mission-critical workloads, they are also handling an influx of traffic as more customers move their daily operations online and employees transition to remote work environments.

 Here are what some of the top industry data centers are doing to protect their facilities and communities while overcoming operational and IT workload challenges.

 DataBank began preparing a COVID-19 response plan in early January and the leadership team meets frequently to assess the continuity of operations.
 The leaders of the Managed Services team and Data Center Operations are aware of possible disruptions to the supply chain and are taking appropriate measures to ensure supplies are received in a timely manner, which includes all vendors.